-79. Several months later, on June 4, 2017, Ms. Landman wrote an article on her blog criticizing a post Scott made to his official Facebook page, as well as his responses to two constituents' replies to that post.
-See http://annelandmanblog.com/2017/06/ray-scott-shocks- constituents-with-displays-of-poor-grammar-lack-of-knowledge-in-social-media-exchanges/.
+71. On June 4, 2017, Ms. Landman wrote an article on her blog criticizing a post Scott made to his official Facebook page, as well as his responses to two constituents' replies to that post.
+See http://annelandmanblog.com/2017/06/ray-scott-shocks-constituents-with-displaysof-poor-grammar-lack-of-knowledge-in-social-media-exchanges/.
 Senator Scott had written, among other things, that "you have cleaner water, air, and mortality rates brought to [us] by fossil fuels."
 Ms. Landman concluded her blog post by vociferously criticizing Senator Scott: "[A]s more of these dialogues between environmental experts and Senator Scott become public, it gets scarier that an elected official who is this ignorant of basic science and scientific methods, and who is so closed off from better educating himself on the subject, continues to hold a decision-making office in the state's legislature."
-Ms. Landman posted a link to this article on her Facebook page and personal Twitter account @AnneLandman.
+Ms. Landman posted a link to this article on Scott's official Facebook page.

-80. When Ms. Landman next went to post something on Senator Scott's official Facebook page that summer of 2017, she discovered that he had "banned" her from the page - that is, although she was still able to view the page, she was no longer permitted to comment on the page or reply to other Facebook user's comments.
+72. When Ms. Landman next went to post something on Senator Scott's official Facebook page, she discovered that he had "banned" her from the page - that is, although she was still able to view the page, she was no longer permitted to comment on the page or reply to other Facebook user's comments.